tommycapello/web-sprint-challenge-intro-to-react/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [done] Create a forked copy of this project
 - [ ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [done] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
+- [done] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Run `npm install` to retrieve all needed dependencies.
+- [done] Run `npm install` to retrieve all needed dependencies.
-- [ ] In a separate terminal, run `npm run test:watch` to run tests.
+- [done] In a separate terminal, run `npm run test:watch` to run tests.
-- [ ] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
+- [done] Once you have installed the _node_modules_, run `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [done] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [done] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [done] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

-- [ ] Use the following API:
+- [done] Use the following API:
   - [Star Wars API](https://swapi.dev/)
-- [ ] Use the documentation and Google to learn how to fetch characters from your API.
+- [done] Use the documentation and Google to learn how to fetch characters from your API.
-- [ ] Obtain a list of characters.
+- [done] Obtain a list of characters.
 One or several requests might be needed, depending on the API.
-- [ ] Set the list of characters into state.
+- [done] Set the list of characters into state.
-- [ ] Render your characters to the screen:
+- [done] Render your characters to the screen:
   - Build a React component named 'Character' to render an individual character.
   - Map over the list in state, and for each character render a Character to the page.
   - You must display at least one element for each character in the data set.